-- sitagliptin 50 mg and metformin HCl 500 mg tablets - sitagliptin 50 mg and metformin HCl 1000 mg tablets (3)
+- sitagliptin 50 mg and metformin HCl 500 mg extended-release - sitagliptin 50 mg and metformin HCl 1000 mg extended-release (3)

------CONTRAINDICATIONS ------
+-- CONTRAINDICATIONS ---

-- Severe renal impairment: (eGFR below 30 mL/min/1.73 m2) (4) - · Metabolic acidosis, including diabetic ketoacidosis.
-(4) - History of a serious hypersensitivity reaction to JANUMET, sitagliptin, or metformin, such as anaphylaxis or angioedema.
+- Severe renal impairment: eGFR below 30 mL/min/1.73 m.
+(4) - Metabolic acidosis, including diabetic ketoacidosis.
+(4) - History of a serious hypersensitivity reaction (e.g., anaphylaxis or angioedema) to JANUMET XR, sitagliptin, or metformin.
 (5.7, 6.2)

------- WARNINGS AND PRECAUTIONS ------
+--- WARNINGS AND PRECAUTIONS ----

 - Lactic Acidosis: See boxed warning.
-(5.1) - Pancreatitis: There have been postmarketing reports of acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis.
-If pancreatitis is suspected, promptly discontinue JANUMET.
+(5.1) - Pancreatitis: There have been postmarketing reports of acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis in patients treated with sitagliptin.
+If pancreatitis is suspected, promptly discontinue JANUMET XR.
 (5.2) - Heart Failure: Has been observed with two other members of the DPP-4 inhibitor class.
-Consider risks and benefits of JANUMET in patients who have known risk factors for heart failure.
+Consider risks and benefits of JANUMET XR in patients who have known risk factors for heart failure.
 Monitor patients for signs and symptoms.
-(5.3) - Acute Renal Failure: Has been reported postmarketing, sometimes requiring dialysis.
-Before initiating JANUMET and at least annually thereafter, assess renal function.
+(5.3) - Acute Renal Failure: Has been reported postmarketing sometimes requiring dialysis.
+Before initiating JANUMET XR and at least annually thereafter, assess renal function.
 (5.4) - Vitamin B12 Deficiency: Metformin may lower vitamin B12 levels.
 Measure hematologic parameters annually and vitamin B12 at 2 to 3 year intervals and manage any abnormalities.
 (5.5) - Hypoglycemia with Concomitant Use with Insulin or Insulin Secretagogues: Increased risk of hypoglycemia when used in combination with insulin and/or an insulin secretagogue.
 A lower dose of insulin or insulin secretagogue may be required.
-(5.6) - Hypersensitivity Reactions: There have been postmarketing reports of serious allergic and hypersensitivity reactions in patients treated with sitagliptin such as anaphylaxis, angioedema, and exfoliative skin conditions including Stevens-Johnson syndrome.
-Promptly stop JANUMET, assess for other potential causes, institute appropriate monitoring and treatment.
+(5.6) - Hypersensitivity Reactions: There have been postmarketing reports of serious allergic and hypersensitivity reactions in patients treated with sitagliptin, such as anaphylaxis, angioedema, and exfoliative skin conditions including Stevens-Johnson syndrome.
+Promptly stop JANUMET XR, assess for other potential causes, institute appropriate monitoring and treatment.
 (5.7) - Severe and Disabling Arthralgia: Has been reported in patients taking DPP-4 inhibitors.
 Consider as a possible cause for severe joint pain and discontinue drug if appropriate.
 (5.8) - Bullous Pemphigoid: There have been postmarketing reports requiring hospitalization in patients taking DPP-4 inhibitors.
 Tell patients to report development of blisters or erosions.
-If bullous pemphigoid is suspected, discontinue JANUMET.
+If bullous pemphigoid is suspected, discontinue JANUMET XR.
 (5.9)

------ ADVERSE REACTIONS -----
+-- ADVERSE REACTIONS ----